Gastropods

 Haliotis kamtschatkana Jonas, 1845

-Pinto or Northern Abalone
+Pinto Abalone

 very low intertidal to 35m northern Mexico to southern Alaska; Japan; Siberia size to 18cm